California Nurse Aide Registry

 How to Become a CNA in California

-The California Nurse Aide Registry requires individuals to complete a state-approved program of a minimum of 100 hours of supervised training and 60 hours of classroom instruction in order to apply for certification as nurse assistants in California.
+The California Nurse Aide Registry, or the California CNA Registry, requires individuals to complete a state-approved program of a minimum of 100 hours of supervised training and 60 hours of classroom instruction in order to apply for certification as nurse assistants in California.

 However, individuals who have received equivalent training in another healthcare field may also qualify for certification as nurse assistants.
 For certification, individuals need to pass the NNAAP exam, which is administered by Pearson VUE in California.